The residents and their welfare are – and will continue to be – our programmatic and financial focus.

 The State of Illinois’ estimated, assessed cost per resident of a State of Illinois-operated institutional setting approaches $175,000 annually, with DHS only budgeting for and providing $50,000 in funding.
 This leaves a funding gap of $125,000 per client annually that Rimland has to assume and why we so greatly appreciate your support.

 The current assessed cost per resident by DHS funding only provides each resident with basic supports: food, shelter, housing, supervision, and personal assistance with activities of daily living (“ADLs”).
-Not included in this cost is funding for recreational and therapeutic activities that Rosalind Oppenheim envisioned to promote inclusion for individuals – like the fully-functional Developmental Training Center – with autism in society, like field trips and interventional therapies.
+Not included in this cost is funding for recreational and therapeutic activities that Rosalind Oppenheim envisioned to promote inclusion for individuals – like the fully-functional Community Day Services – with autism in society, like field trips and interventional therapies.

 In addition to our day-to-day operations and resident care, Rimland also has an active Facility Development Program.
 The goal is to purchase, renovate, improve or construct facilities to provide an expanded capacity and more dignified approach.
 To-date, we have sourced close to $900,000 that we used to acquire and rehabilitate 5 new group homes.
 These homes are now finished and occupied, and we are setting our sights on new homes to purchase and renovate.

 In 2011, Rimland partnered with Designs 4 Dignity, a nonprofit design organization, to begin a radical transformation of several of our residential homes.
 The former Design Director of D4D is now leading Rimland’s design effort as our new Director of Design.
 He is leveraging his experiences and his resources to create a design standard for all existing and future homes.
 For more information and photos, feel free to browse here.
 To learn more about how you, too, can contribute to our expansion and renovation process, click here.

-There are 100 full-time residents in Rimland’s care, with 85 taking full advantage of the Developmental Training Center.
+There are 100 full-time residents in Rimland’s care, with 85 taking full advantage of the Community Day Services.